Schizophrenia, Faith & Business: Loving Jesus While Running a Startup

 Tomas Heligr-Pyke

-I was working on my business and then I finally was able to do it full time.
-And that was like cool.
-But then it was like, oh, I actually have to talk to people.
-And I'm very, very introverted and I don't like talking to people.
-And there was so many like negative, negative thoughts around every single conversation that I had with a client because they, you know, took everything very personally back in the first couple of years.
+I was working on my business, then finally went full time.
+That was cool, but then I had to talk to people.
+I’m very introverted and don’t like talking to people.
+I had so many negative thoughts around every client conversation.
+I took everything personally in those first couple of years.

 00:06:48:12 - 00:06:53:12